gernest/talk/diversity.md

 code than writing one.
 The Golang standard library is  full of treasures and `godoc` is the magical shovel to unveil the treasure.

-## What advice or action that you would give or see to help foster diversity in
-Golang community worldwide?
+## What advice or action that you would give or see to help foster diversity in Golang community worldwide?

+I would like to see Golang picked as an introduction language to programming.
+It is very easy to express computer science concepts with Go.

+Through  events, and tapping of the groups that have no priviledge of having to choose what to learn( Yup, like in my country Tanzania).

-Well, I don't think I have good answer for this, in my country(Tanzania), I haven't met or heard about any golang developer or  any project using Golang.
+Well, I don't think I have good answer for this, in my country(Tanzania), I haven't met or heard about any Golang developer or  any project using Golang in Tanzania( excpet mine of course, if you know any I will be happy to correct this).

-The reason I prefer to keep writing good projects rather than writing blogposts is just to convince whoever doubts that Golang is ready that Golang is ready and It can help solve some of their problems(Our problems in my country).
+The reason I prefer to keep writing Golang projects is just to convince whoever doubts that Golang is ready that Golang is ready and It can help  businesses any individuals solve different problems.

 I tried to Go through shops that do web development in my city( Mwanza ), and the reaction was heart breaking.
 First they though I was a complete fraud,